onumtiger/MemeGenerator/finalproject/project_README.md

 If you are installing on MacOS Catalina, you might encounter a problem with the install of node-sass in our frontend project.
 This is because of a dependency on node-gyp.
 You can find more info on that [here](https://github.com/nodejs/node-gyp#installation) and [here](https://github.com/nodejs/node-gyp/blob/master/macOS_Catalina.md).

+We also encountered some problems with macOS Catalina and some npm configurations.
+You may have to use the --force flag to install, depending on what your OS and node configuration is.

 ## How to start the project

 After installation you have to start the project in three main steps: